 If you had read widely on this film and still had no idea that it even contained lesbian content, I wouldn't blame you.
 For a film whose middle section is all about gay and lesbian persecution, the queer storylines have been all but erased in the reviews and critiques from the straight press.
-Everyone who has seen the previous work of Larry and Andy Wachowski knows what a commitment they have as filmmakers to the LGBT community.
-The gay content is not in the original graphic novel, it was added because the writers thought it was important.
+Everyone who has seen the previous work of Larry and Andy Wachowski (as was when this film was released) knows what a commitment they have as filmmakers to the LGBT community, even if you missed the fact that The Matrix Trilogy was a huge transgender allegory.
+What’s interesting is the gay content is not in the original graphic novel, it was added because the writers thought it was important.

 The story centres on Evey (Natalie Portman), a girl with a horrific past.
 Evey is out after curfew in this futuristic, militant society and is set upon and almost raped by government officers.
 She's saved by the mysterious V (Hugo Weaving), a lunatic in a Guy Fawkes mask and cape, whose introductory monologue uses more V words than I actually knew there were in the dictionary, and who manages to both charm and repulse the naturally curious Evey.